firiusz123/Gimbal_3DOF/README.md

 ---

-## 📈 MATLAB Simulations
+## 📈  Simulations

-The project included modal simulations (FEM) using Siemens NX, supported by MATLAB-based analysis.
+The project included modal simulations (FEM) using Siemens NX.
 These simulations helped with:

 - Identifying modal frequencies (especially around **700 Hz**) and ensuring the control loop (**100 Hz**) avoids them.
 - Optimizing the gimbal’s mass distribution and weight balancing.